Design and Technology

 - Materials buyer

-- Production assistant
+- Production assistant or manager

 - Set designer